austinhyde/boilerplates/README.md

 - Building executables with `electron-builder`
 - Webpack configuration in both renderer and main with `electron-webpack`
 - Hot module reloading via `webpack`
-  - TODO: svelte component state is getting wiped on a hot reload??

 As opposed to the other JS boilerplates, it's recommended to use `yarn` instead of `npm`.